plus-mobilitylab/accmobhub-salzburgerland/README.md

 ## Acknowledgements

-This research was funded by [Research Studios Austria - iSpace](https://ispace.maps.arcgis.com/home/index.html).
+Parts of this research were funded by a commission from [Research Studios Austria - iSpace](https://ispace.maps.arcgis.com/home/index.html).

 ## License